Taruneswar37/Katomaran_To_Do/README.md

 # ✅ Katomaran To-Do Task Manager

+This project is a part of a hackathon run by https://www.katomaran.com.

 A modern and user-friendly **To-Do Task Manager** built with **React.js**, **Firebase Authentication**, **MongoDB**, and **Express.js**, featuring both **manual** and **Google Sign-In** support.

 ## 🚀 Features